 - Criminal charges were filed but later dismissed,

-- The defendant was found “not guilty” (acquitted) in a jury trial,
+- You were found “not guilty” (acquitted) in a jury trial,

-- The defendant’s conviction was vacated or overturned on appeal, or
+- Your conviction was vacated or overturned on appeal, or

-- The defendant successfully completed a pretrial diversion or pre-sentencing program, such as Penal Code 1000 deferred entry of judgment.
+- You successfully completed a pretrial diversion or pre-sentencing program, such as Penal Code 1000 deferred entry of judgment.
+1

-An exception to sealing an arrest record as a matter of right is when the person arrested has a history of arrests and/or convictions for:
+An exception to sealing an arrest record as a matter of right is when you have a history of arrests and/or convictions for:

-To help you better understand how to seal and destroy an arrest record in California, our California criminal defense lawyers discuss the following, below:
+To help you better understand the process for sealing criminal records in California, our criminal defense lawyers discuss the following:

 - 1. What are the benefits of sealing an arrest record?